KernelFierce/ShivaTeach/README.md

 This section outlines a high-level strategic review, establishing a clear path forward for building an enterprise-grade application.

 ### 1. Database & Architecture
 *   **Current Strength:** The multi-tenant data model in Firestore (`/tenants/{tenantId}/...`) is a robust and scalable foundation.
 The user model now supports a `roles` array, allowing for flexible, multi-role assignments.
+The session data model has been refactored for improved security by using per-user subcollections.
 *   **Identified Weakness:** The current Firestore Security Rules are temporarily open for development.
 They are not yet suitable for a production environment.
 *   **Go-Forward Plan:** **Role-Based Access Control (RBAC)** must be implemented in `firestore.rules` before going live.
 For example, only users with the `OrganizationAdmin` or `Admin` role should be permitted to `list` documents in the `/tenants/{tenantId}/users` collection.
 This will be addressed in a dedicated "hardening" sprint.

 ### 2. UI/UX & Feature Parity
 *   **Current Strength:** The use of a modern component library (ShadCN) provides a professional and consistent look and feel.
 The application UI is now fully data-driven.
+Key administrative C.R.U.D. actions like adding and editing users are now implemented.
-*   **Identified Weakness:** The application's UI is largely read-only.
-Key administrative C.R.U.D.
-(Create, Read, Update, Delete) actions like adding, editing, and deleting records are missing.
+*   **Identified Weakness:** While "Add" and "Edit" are functional, "Delete" operations and more advanced management features are still missing for most data types (e.g., courses, leads).
-*   **Go-Forward Plan:** The highest priority is the implementation of **update and delete functionalities**.
-The immediate next feature will be to add "Add User" and "Edit User" capabilities on the User Management page.
-This will include a dialog to add a new user and another to modify an existing user's roles and status.
+*   **Go-Forward Plan:** Future sprints will progressively add more C.R.U.D. capabilities as needed by each user role.

 ### 3. Development & Testing
-*   **Current Strength:** The project now has a robust and isolated data seeding script (`/lib/seed.ts` accessible via the `/seed` page), which is excellent for creating a predictable database state for development and testing.
+*   **Current Strength:** The project has a robust and isolated data seeding script (`/lib/seed.ts` accessible via the `/seed` page), which is excellent for creating a predictable database state for development and testing.
 All mock data has been eradicated.
+The script now correctly populates new data structures like per-user session references and teacher availabilities.
 *   **Go-Forward Plan:** The seed script will be maintained as the single source of truth for initial setup.
 All components will continue to fetch data exclusively from Firestore.

 ### 4. Quality Assurance & User Experience
 *   **Current Strength:** The application has a clean, well-organized codebase and is now fully data-driven.
-*   **Identified Weakness:** There is a lack of immediate user feedback for data operations.
+*   **Identified Weakness:** There is a lack of immediate user feedback for some data operations.
+Error reporting has been improved but can be more robust.
-*   **Go-Forward Plan:** Implement a consistent feedback mechanism for all data mutations.
+*   **Go-Forward Plan:** Continue to implement a consistent feedback mechanism for all data mutations.
 The `Toast` component will be used to provide non-intrusive notifications for success ("Settings Saved!") and failure ("Error: Could not update user") events, dramatically improving the user experience.

 ---